edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 The functionality in RMK is divided into two key areas:

-1. **Working with secret keys** – Managing encryption keys used for encrypting and decrypting secrets.
+1. **Working with secret keys**: Managing encryption keys used for encrypting and decrypting secrets.
-2. **Working with secret files** – Handling encrypted YAML files that store sensitive configuration data.
+2. **Working with secret files**: Handling encrypted YAML files that store sensitive configuration data.

 ### Secret keys